-Reduce workers' compensation claims and save money by testing your employment candidate to ensure they can safely do the job.
+Reduce workers' compensation claims and save money by implementing functional employment testing to guarantee your employment candidate can safely do the job.

-While your employment candidates may seem qualified on paper, how can you be sure they’re physically safe to do the job?
-WorkSTEPS Pre-Employment Post-Offer Functional Employment Testing is designed and administered to help you determine if a candidate is capable of safely performing the essential functions of the job they’ve been offered.
+While your employment candidates may seem qualified on paper, WorkSTEPS Pre-Employment Post-Offer Functional Employment Testing is designed and administered to help you determine if a candidate is capable of safely performing the essential functions of the job they’ve been offered.

 “10% of Americans have limitations in the kind of work they can safely perform.“